filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 ## Incentive Considerations

 ### Incentive to block producers
-Earning the verified deal subsidy doesn't depend on winning blocks.
+Earning the verified deal premium doesn't depend on winning blocks.
 This is a deviation from the current protocol that requires a miner to win a block (with a Winning PoSt) in order to claim any rewards.
 This may reduce the incentive for providers with a very high proportion of verified deals to mine blocks.